lightningdb/chililog-server/README.md

 =====
 ChiliLog is a real time log aggregation, analysis and monitoring tool.

-* ChiliLog aggregates log feeds via JMS or STOMP, queues the feeds in [HornetQ](http://www.jboss.org/hornetq) before parsing and stored in [mongoDB](http://www.mongodb.org/).
-The goal is to build agents for different platforms/frameworks/languages to feed it.
+* ChiliLog aggregates your log entries using 'publishers'.
+The goal is to create publishers that work on different platforms/frameworks/languages.
+Pubishers transmits your log entries to the Chililog Server for storage.

-* ChiliLog allows you to "tail" aggregated logs in real time, or search for historical entries.
+* ChiliLog allows you to view aggregated logs in real time and also to search for historical entries.
 Because your logs are parsed, you can filter and sort the log data.

-* ChiliLog also monitors your logs for patterns that you define.
+* ChiliLog can also monitors your logs for patterns that you define.
 If your pattern is matched, you will be notified.

 Why?